-The Brooklyn Nets' flirtation with mild success mercifully ended when the .
+The Brooklyn Nets' flirtation with mild success mercifully ended when the Hawks ejected them from the NBA playoffs on Friday.
 We now enter an offseason of decisions for Brooklyn, and perhaps one of regime change.
 There's no guarantee Mikhail Prokhorov will keep the team to see next season begin.
-If Prok is gone, surely Billy King and the Russians the rumor mill says actually run the team, will have followed. ejected them from the on Friday
+If Prok is gone, surely Billy King and the Russians the rumor mill says actually run the team, will have followed.

 Brook Lopez can become a free agent and would be smart to do so after a nice run to finish the 2014-15 season.
 Brook Lopez is also potentially one foot injury away from early retirement.
 Deron Williams would be on the trade market if anyone believed there was a team willing to pay Deron Williams $43 million over the next two seasons.
 Instead, he may be a candidate for the stretch provision.
 (If Williams is waived before August 31, the Nets can release him and take an $8.6 million cap hit in each of the next five years instead of the $43 million over two years.)
 Joe Johnson has $25 million due next season, so he could also be stretched over three years if Brooklyn wants to free up space and move on.